Black Hole Accretion and Spin-up Through Stellar Collisions in Dense Star Clusters: Demographics of Collisions from -body Models

 Columns 10-12 of Table~\ref{table:IC} present the median masses of BHs and stars (separately for MS stars and giants) involved in collisions.
 In the $Z=0.1\,Z_{\odot}$ clusters, more than $50\%$ of these collisions occur within $100\,\rm{Myr}$ with a similar median mass for both BHs and giants of $\approx 30\,M_{\odot}$.
 Approximately $20\%$ of the BHs exceed our assumed pair-instability supernova mass limit which is $40.5\,M_{\odot}$.
 About $25\% $ of these massive BHs result from BBH mergers earlier in the cluster's evolution (i.e., 2G BHs) while $75\%$ are formed through one or more stellar collisions of their progenitor stars in clusters with $f_{b}\,(>15\,M_{\odot})=100\%$ \citep[e.g.,][]{Kremer_2020,Gonzalez_2021}.

-In contrast, the solar metallicity models yield lower masses for both BHs and stars, with a typical median BH mass of $15\,M_{\odot}$.
+In contrast, the solar-metallicity models yield lower masses for both BHs and stars, with a typical median BH mass of $15\,M_{\odot}$.
 Higher metallicity leads to more substantial mass loss through stellar winds before the stellar core collapse, resulting in the formation of BHs with reduced masses \citep[e.g.,][]{Vink_2001,Fryer_2012,Belczynski_2016}.

 In Figure \ref{fig:mass_ratio}, we show the mass ratio distributions of colliding stars and BHs across models with different primordial binary fractions for massive stars ($f_{\rm b}(>15\,M_{\odot})=5\%,100\%$) and metallicities ($Z=0.1,1.0\,Z_{\odot}$).
 The top panel demonstrates that in clusters with $Z = 0.1\,Z_{\odot}$, increasing the primordial massive binary fraction shifts the median mass ratio to 0.5 and extends the tail for mass ratios to above 10.
 We note that the median BH mass remains relatively constant at approximately $30\,M_{\odot}$ in the low-metallicity models, regardless of the high-mass binary fraction (see Column 12 in Table \ref{table:IC}).
 Consequently, cases with $M_{\star}/M_{\rm BH}\gtrsim 1$ observed in $f_{\rm b}(>15\,M_{\odot})=100\%$ clusters are primarily due to massive stars formed through previous stellar mergers or collisions, which are mixed with BHs within the first roughly 10~Myr of cluster evolution (see the top panel of Figure \ref{fig:star_mass}).
+Additionaly, in models with $f_b (>15\,M_{\odot})=100\%$, $70\%$ of the massive star - BH collisions within 10~Myr involve binary encounters (binary-single or binary-binary), whereas this fraction decreases to $40\%$ for the models with $f_b (>15\,M_{\odot})=5\%$.
+Most of the collisions ($90\%$) involving massive stars in the lower-metallicity models originate from primordial binaries, while only $10\%$ of these binaries are dynamically assembled through exchange encounters.
+However, we note that about $80\%$ of them are primordial binaries that have been dynamically shaped by a series of scatterings, during which their semi-major axis or eccentricity changes while retaining their original pairing.
+This highlights that the mass distribution of collided objects is highly sensitive to the primordial binary fraction of massive stars in low-metallicity models.
 Meanwhile, the bottom panel of Figure \ref{fig:mass_ratio} shows that in high-metallicity clusters, the mass ratio distribution of colliding objects remains largely unchanged despite variations in the massive binary fraction, with the distribution peaking around 0.2.